devdad/SimplexNoise/README.md

 Unreal Engine 5 (UE5)

 This Git Hub Forked Repository has been updated in the SimplexNoise.uplugin for UE5 In the source code to get this built with Visual Studio 2022.
-You will need to git clone outside the Engine Source build C:\User\Owner\source\repos is the root for UE5 and where "Owner" is your directory.
+You will need to git clone outside the Engine Source build C:\User\Owner\source\repos is the root for UE5

+and where "Owner" is your directory obtined from the Windows 10 system variable %USERPROFILE%

 Download Git Bash/Git CMD from https://git-scm.com/download/win for Windows 10.